PrimeIntellect-ai/protocol/README.md

 ## Start a runner for dev

-First, you need to create a local miner
+First, you need to create a local miner (after you have all other services running using e.g. `make up`)

 ```bash
 make watch-miner